prathimacode-hub/PyAlgo-Tree/Queues/Linked Queue/README.md

 ## Short description of script

+Queue ADT:
+- Queue is a linear data structure in which insertion and deletion performed based on FIFO principle.
+- FIFO: First In First Out.

 Linked Queue:
 - Queue implemented by linked list concept is known as Linked Queue.
 - It reduces the complexity in array based queue.